What if you want to makes changes to the files contained in one of your dependencies before you use it?

 Incremental Artifact Transforms

-Similar to incremental tasks, Artifact Transforms can avoid work by only processing changed files from the last execution.
+Similar to incremental tasks, Artifact Transforms can avoid some work by only processing files that have changed since the last execution.
 This is done by using the InputChanges interface.

 For Artifact Transforms, only the input artifact is an incremental input; therefore, the transform can only query for changes there.
 To use InputChanges in the transform action, inject it into the action.